Hierarchical structure of the cosmic web and galaxy properties: Discussion

 To characterize such hierarchical structure of voids, we presented the void size functions and density profiles, as function of the smoothing scale, $\beta_s$.
-Our results agree with previous results regarding the density profile of voids identified using watershed techniques (see for instance \cite{van_de_Weygaert_2014, shed_voids1}), but they also show the effect of the smoothing scale, $\beta_s = 1, 2, 4$\mpch.
+Our results agree with previous results regarding the density profile of voids identified using watershed techniques \citep[see for instance][]{van_de_Weygaert_2014, shed_voids1}, but they also show the effect of the smoothing scale, $\beta_s = 1, 2, 4$\mpch.

 With respect to the void size functions, we found that the peak of the PDFs scales with the smoothing scale through a simple relationship as: $R_\mathrm{peak}\sim 11\beta_s^{0.6}$\mpch.

 We found a strong environmental dependence on our HMFs (see figure \ref{fig:hmf}).
 A threshold of \MthUnit marks the turnover between haloes in voids and haloes in walls dominating the number counts, and it is present prominently in the HMFs.
 We adjudicate the low number counts of haloes in filaments and nodes to the morphological labeling in our cosmic web segmentation, in particular to artificially thin (one-voxel thick) environments other than voids.
 Conversely, our number of void-galaxies is quite large (45-59$\%$), which we attribute to the watershed technique being a volume filling algorithm, which by construction returns too thin filaments, and potentially leads to mislabelling galaxies at the edge of the voids as void-galaxies instead of wall, filaments or node-galaxies.